 We don’t think many would argue with the fact that when our partner experiences pleasure and orgasms, it enhances our own experience as well.
 Partnered sex should be pleasurable for all involved.
 Just like solo play, there’s no ceiling to the potential pleasure of partnered sex.

 Sexual Health and Partnered Sex

-We often think of sexual health as something that is for you as an individual, but it extends to your interactions with your partner(s) as well.
+We often think of sexual health as in individual responsibility, but it applies to interactions with your partner(s) as well.
 Sexual health is about taking care of all aspects of our sexuality: physical and emotional health, sexual rights, pleasure, and intimacy.
 Partner play is intertwined with all aspects of your sexual health.

-Taking care of our physical sexual health involves learning about and becoming comfortable with our bodies.
-Learning about our anatomy, exploring our bodies, and paying attention to any changes that occur are all ways we can be more responsible for our physical well-being.
-When we’re with a partner our physical health can affect them and vice versa.
+Taking care of our physical sexual health means learning about and becoming comfortable with our bodies.
+Learning our anatomy, exploring our bodies, and paying attention to changes that occur are all ways we can be more responsible for our physical well-being.
+When we’re with a partner our physical health can affect them, and vice versa.

 Cultivating open and honest conversations with our partners is an important aspect of our emotional health.
 And so too, is feeling comfortable and confident in our bodies and sexuality.
 Your sexual rights are a major part of overall wellness.
 Knowing your rights gives you control over your sexuality, ensuring your safety and well-being.
 We all have the right to equality, non-discrimination, and safe, non-violent sex, among others.

 You should also feel empowered, confident and in charge of your experience during sex with partners.

 Sexual pleasure is important to our overall health and wellness.
 Orgasms help us sleep better, reduce stress, strengthen our immune system, and can even help reduce pain due to the endorphins released with pleasure.
 Knowing what we like is empowering, which can positively affect our relationships with ourselves and our partners.
 And, it feels great!